 - The company shall work systematically to safeguard its corporate responsibility.

 The company's value base is described in Statkraft's Code of Conduct, and the guidelines for ethics and corporate responsibility have been designed on the basis of the Code.
-The company' annual report includes a statement on corporate responsibility.
+The company's annual report includes a statement on corporate responsibility.

 The objective of Statkraft AS, alone, or through participation in or cooperation with other companies, is to plan, engineer, construct and operate energy facilities, conduct physical and financial energy trading, and conduct naturally related operations.
 Statkraft AS is registered in Norway and its management structure is based on Norwegian company legislation.
 Statkraft is also subject to the Norwegian Securities Trading Act and stock exchange regulations associated with the company’s debt obligations.